robinboncoeur/Projects/docs/tech/Emilyai.md

   </div>
 </div>

 Feel like we've done Kalapana enough now.

-Except to highlight what **ELSE** can be done with this process: image repair.
-Here's an original image I found online of Kalapana the way I remember it... scratches, blotches, photo of a photo:
+I would like to highlight what **ELSE** can be done with this process: image repair.
+Here's an original image I found online of Kalapana (the way I remember it, actual **Kaimu**)... an image with scratches, artifact blotches, a really poor photo of a photo:

 <img src="/assets/images/emily/18-KalapanaO.jpg" alt="Kaimu Beach" style="width: 850px;"/>

-...and fixed:
+...and here is how it looks, AI-fixed:

 <img src="/assets/images/emily/19-KalapanaF.jpg" alt="Kaimu Beach" style="width: 850px;"/>